rmdashrfv/final-fantasy-tactics-python/README.md

 ## Next

-- build a stage
 - allow units to move on the stage
-- how to handle depth/height?
-- are tiles their own object or just dicts?
 - change repr functions to be Python expressions
 - add str data model methods
 - units have a way that they are facing!!!

-### Building a stage
-take an array of the alphabet
-an array of numbers 1-26